 Mohsin describes this fluid identity as a “wanderer.”
 This is similar to what Sedig says is part of growing up: you realize there are parts of you predetermined to have specific social connotations -like the way you look and where you come from- that shape the way you experience the world.

-Having had a culturally mixed experience growing up, she realized that she had to maneuver through cultural aspects and figure out what elements she really wanted to keep and which elements may or may not have been appropriate to incorporate into her life.
+Having had a culturally mixed experience growing up, she realized that she had to maneuver through cultural aspects and figure out which elements she really wanted to keep and which elements may or may not have been appropriate to incorporate into her life.

 Maneuvering is different from wandering.
 Though flexible and evolving, maneuvering implies structure and method.
-It means following, and building, a framework of expectations about the world and how you should be.
+It means following and building a framework of expectations about the world and how you should be.

 According to the identity development model from the book, Counselling American Minorities, people have a fulfilled identity when they can objectively view cultural values, and have the internal knowledge and skills to navigate their personal freedom.
 This internal value system, or framework, allows us to navigate the world and relates to social identities.